-Dr. Seager pioneered the so called mega sessions by successfully placing 3000 grafts in single session.
+Dr. Seager pioneered the so-called mega sessions by successfully placing 3000 grafts in a single session.
 In this way he could achieve excellent coverage and density.
-Eventually Dr. Seager and his staff could routinely perform such surgeries well before it had become industry standard.
+Eventually, Dr. Seager and his staff could routinely perform such surgeries well before it had become an industry standard.
 This work led to Dr. Seager being awarded a Golden Follicle Award from the International Society of Hair Restoration Surgery (ISHRS).

 Dr. Unger is another Golden Follicle Award recipient that has roots in Toronto.
 His medical training and residency took place in Toronto.
 Dr. Unger’s contribution comes in the form of teaching and standardizing hair restoration information.
 The American Board of Hair Restoration Surgery (ABHRS) recognizes the Hair Transplantation text edited by Unger as the primary text from which they create their board exam.
 Dr. Unger continues to make great contributions to the field of hair restoration surgery.

 Toronto: A leader in the healthcare industry

 Toronto has a robust and world-leading health care system.
 In fact, Toronto has over 30 hospitals!

 3. Queensway Health Centre